 Think of the time, Google has blacklisted your website.
 Feeling afraid of such negative and time taking consequences?
 Yes, you need to be scared as it takes most of your time once you are hit by Google Penalty.
 It’s always a great idea to create a new account with Google webmaster tools and perform regular website checkups.
 However, if you find any pits on your website, you should try several methods to recover from Google Penalty.

 Imagine if you are no more available on the index page.
 Now, what’s the next damage control measure?
 Possibly, the site owner should be notified and the site should be disabled if required.
-Moreover, you can check Google’s note about site maintenance.
+Moreover, you can check Google’s notes about site maintenance.
 If necessary, it is best advised to seek professional help with site cleaning.
 Once done, inform Google by requesting a website review.
-Consequently, Google starts to recrawl your website and then reindexing your webpages.
+Consequently, Google starts to recrawl your website and then reindexing your web pages.